vinay631/sort_bot/Readme.md

 - `GET /submissions/{submission_id}/results` - Get detailed results

 ### API Usage
-`test_bots.py` provides an example of how to submit a bot in python.
+`example_usage.py` or `example_usage.sh` provides an example of how to submit a bot in python.
 Another good source for usage is: http://localhost:8000/docs

 ### Leaderboard